diequies/100daysofdata/README.md

 ---

+### **Day 42 of #100DaysOfData Challenge**

+Another busy day.
+I have been focused completely on **Omdena** project, mainly organizing and refining the mid-term presentation.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Even though I have been focused in non-coding stuff, I could start the correction of part of my code.
+Some assumptions changed and they affect to this code, now I understand how useful is to code in a modular way with functions.
+I need to learn to code with OOP.

+---

 ### **Day 41 of #100DaysOfData Challenge**

 I had to spend the day understanding and creating with other colleagues of the **Omdena** project, the mid-term document.
 We have completed half of the term for the project, 4 weeks, and we have to present to the partner our progress towards the planned derivables.